Winter Fruit Salad – Secrets

 winter fruit salad recipe photo ingredients

-Peel the apple, remove the core, and slice it.
+Peel the apple, remove the core and slice it.
 Drizzle with citrus juice.

 – Alternate different colors and textures.

-– Remove all seeds, pits, and stems.
+– Remove all seeds, stones, and stems.

 – Cut the various types of fruit into uniform pieces.

-STORING the winter fruit salad
+PRESERVING the winter fruit salad

 If you want to avoid using lemon in the fruit salad or have run out of lemon juice, you can use other alternatives to prevent fruit oxidation and add a touch of freshness:

-– orange juice or other citrus (clementine, lime, mandarin, pomelo, grapefruit or bergamot)
+– orange juice or other citrus (clementine, lime, mandarin, pomelo, grapefruit, or bergamot)

 – coconut water is slightly sweet and can be used to add moisture and flavor to the fruit salad